 Carmichael, R. D., Heikkinen, D. J., Mullin, E. M., & McCall, N. R. (2017).
 Physiological response to cyclocross racing.
 Sports and Exercise Medicine, 3(3), 74-80.

 Carmichael, R.D., & Greenberg, J.B.
 (2016).
 Female endurance racing: The case for equality.
 Strength and Conditioning Journal, 38(4), 75-79.

 Carmichael, R.D., Heikkinen, D. J., & Mertens, E. (2015).
 Impact of cycling intensity on cycle run transition.
 Journal of Science and Cycling, 4(1), 14-20.

 Carmichael, R.D.
 (2014).
 High intensity training for endurance athletes.
-Invited speaker at the New Hampshire National Strength and Conditioning Association State Clinic, Plymouth, NH.
+New Hampshire National Strength and Conditioning Association State Clinic, Plymouth, NH.

 Carmichael, R.D.
 (2014).
 It’s too hard.
 Why women don’t race the same distances as men.
-Invited speaker at the Northeast National Strength and Conditioning Association Conference, Fitchburg, MA.
+Northeast National Strength and Conditioning Association Conference, Fitchburg, MA.

 Carmichael, R. (2011).
 Training the female athlete.
-Presentation given at the National Strength and Conditioning Association Northeast Conference, Westfield, MA.
+National Strength and Conditioning Association Northeast Conference, Westfield, MA.

 PE 3890/3895 Exercise Testing and Laboratory